-SBDCNet provides market research services to the entire 1,100+ member SBDC Network of Small Business Development Centers located in all 50 states, Guam and Puerto Rico.
+SBDCNet provides market research services to the entire 1,000+ member SBDC Network of Small Business Development Centers located in all 50 states, Puerto Rico, Guam and the U.S. Virgin Islands.
 In addition to supporting small business entrepreneurs, SBDCNet now offers an array of products and services to support small to mid-size community development.

-These reports are provided free of charge to prospective or existing small business owners who are receiving business counseling services from their local SBDC Advisor (also a free service).
+These reports are provided free of charge to prospective or existing small business owners who are receiving business advising services from their local SBDC Advisor (also a free service).

-These no-cost research and advisory services are funded in part by cooperative agreements between the U.S. Small Business Administration and a network of local educational and business institutions who act as host partners for your SBDC.
+These no-cost research and advisory services are funded in part by cooperative agreements between the U.S. Small Business Administration, the University of Texas at San Antonio, and a network of local educational and business institutions who act as host partners for your SBDC.
 Please note that some training classes may be offered for a fee, please check with your local SBDC for details.

 Market Research Services List

 Any report in the list below must be ordered from your local Small Business Development Center Business Advisor.

 Resources/Links for local, state and federal licenses, permits and regulations as may apply.

 Sample/model business plan for opening and operating a business.

 For SBDC clients interested in buying or selling a business.
 Provides data useful in assessing business value from authoritative sources.
 Includes valuation formulas, financial benchmarks, reports and rules of thumb.